 - People carriers

-In general, cars from the beginning of the list will be cheaper than from the end on the above list.
+In general, cars from the beginning of the list will be cheaper than those from the end of the above list.
 But don’t go just for the cheapest option!
 You have to consider what you will be using the rented car for.
 E.g. if you travel as a couple for a few days in England and want to go for a day trip out of London, a small or medium car will be fine.